Paulownia: Uses

 Paulownia wood is very light, fine-grained, and warp-resistant.
 It is the fastest-growing hardwood.
 It is used for chests, boxes, and clogs (geta).
 The wood is burned to make charcoal for sketching and powder for fireworks, the bark is made into a dye.
-The silvery-grey wood is sliced into veneers for special visiting cards.
+The silvery-grey wood is sliced into veneers for special visiting cards.Paulownia boxes called tomobako (ともばこ) protect ceramic works and other fragile items during shipment and storage.
+The lid of the box usually tied down with a flat ribbon called a sanada-himo (真田紐).
+Japanese wardrobes called tansu (箪笥) as well as much Korean lacquerware is also made from the wood.

 It is important in China, Korea, and Japan for making the soundboards of stringed musical instruments such as the guqin, guzheng, pipa, koto, and gayageum.
 More recently it is used as body material for low-cost electric guitars, as the core for lightweight touring skis, and for surfboard cores.
-It is used in guitars as the core body, then laminated under a more durable wood.
+It is typically used in guitars as the core body, then laminated under a more durable wood.